Yankai96/Malenia/README.md

 ## Coming Soon!

-We will open-source our code, pre-trained model weights, as well as all disease description annotations on publicly available datasets.
+We will open-source our code, pre-trained model weights, as well as all disease attribute description annotations on publicly available datasets.